 Pig carcasses scattered along Mississippi River Bridge after animals fell out of truck, hit by drivers

-BATON ROUGE - Pig carcasses are scattered along the Mississippi River Bridge Tuesday night after the animals fell off the back of a truck and were run over by drivers.
+BATON ROUGE - Pig carcasses were scattered along the Mississippi River Bridge Tuesday night after the animals fell off the back of a truck and were run over by drivers.

-Authorities said the incident happened on the middle of the bridge in the westbound lanes.
+Authorities said the incident happened in the middle of the bridge in the westbound lanes.
 Early reports say a driver hauling a trailer full of pigs unknowingly lost all of the animals when the gate on the trailer came loose, causing the pigs to fall out.

+Approximately 30 pigs were hit by cars along the bridge.
+The carcasses were unrelated to a separate incident on I-10 at LA-1.

+Heavy equipment was used overnight to clear the bridge before the Wednesday rush hour.

 Trending News